Early Childhood/Afterschool Office

 The Early Childhood/Afterschool Office of the Medford Public Schools operates several early childhood programs funded by the Massachusetts Department of Early Education and Care, the Massachusetts Department of Elementary and Secondary Education, and the Massachusetts Children’s Trust.
 In addition, the office operates four afterschool programs located at each of the elementary schools- Brooks, Columbus, McGlynn and Roberts.

 The Early Childhood Office is a local point of entry.
 Parents/Guardians can call the Early Childhood Office to find out information about quality child care, public school preschool programs, and afterschool programs.
 We can also assist placing eligible families on the Department of Early Education and Care centralized wait list for child care—infant, toddler, preschool, and school age.

 We have created a flyer that provides listings of early education and care programs in Medford.
-If you are interested in receiving a free copy, please click here to download a PDF copy or email Cheryl Alpers at firstname.lastname@example.org or call 781-393-2102.
+If you are interested in receiving a free copy, you can view it online here, download a PDF version here, or email Cheryl Alpers at firstname.lastname@example.org or call 781-393-2102.